 South Africa is an amazing destination for family vacations, and with a little bit of careful planning, it's easy to take your children on a trip they'll remember for the rest of their lives.
 There are plenty of options, from rustic holidays at the beach, to once-in-a-lifetime experiences including elephant-back safaris or hot air balloon rides over the savannah.
 In this article, we take a look at ten South African destinations guaranteed to transform your family vacation into the ultimate African adventure.

 Remote Tswalu Kalahari Reserve lies on the green fringe of the Kalahari Desert in South Africa's Northern Cape province.
 Owned by the Oppenheimer family, it is South Africa’s largest private game reserve.
 Tswalu is both decadently luxurious and conveniently malaria-free, and children are made particularly welcome.
 Through the lodge's Tswalu Junior Ranger program, kids are able to take part in specially-tailored bush walks, or learn as local guides teach them how to recognize animal spoor and craft their own bow and arrow.
 Dedicated family suites and a special children's menu complete the experience, while rare wildlife sightings include black-maned lion and desert black rhino.

 Glittering resort and entertainment destination Sun City may be better known for adult pursuits such as gambling and golf – but it can also be a great stop on a family holiday.
-Supervised crèche Camp Kwena offers younger children the chance to socialise while parents enjoy some deserved time off, while older kids will enjoy alcohol-free Under 18s nightclub Kowabonga Club.
+Supervised crèche Camp Kwena offers younger children the chance to socialize while parents enjoy some deserved time off, while older kids will enjoy alcohol-free Under 18s nightclub Kowabonga Club.
 There is a petting zoo, a children’s games arcade and a water park on-site, while nearby Pilanesberg National Park is a great option for authentic wildlife viewing.
 Adventurous families can opt to go up in a hot air balloon or take an elephant-back safari into the bush.